Estació Intermodal at Plaça d'Espanya in Palma with construction scaffolding for accessibility and climate upgrades.

 That sounds like the right response.
 But the equation isn't solved by technology alone.
 If you listen around the square in the morning, you hear the rumble of city buses, the calls of ticket vendors and the clatter of suitcases.
 Commuters from neighborhoods like Son Fusteret or La Soledat press shoulder to shoulder through the glass doors.
 This everyday scene makes it clear: improvements must be practical for daily use, not just shiny screens.

 Critical analysis: The planned measures address many symptoms — broken escalators, lack of ventilation, outdated information systems, uncomfortable service counters.
 But there is no clear prioritization between short measures that bring quick relief and long-term structural solutions.
-Take the escalators: replacing all units is the right move, but if that narrows parts of the passageways, new bottlenecks could emerge during peak hours.
+Take the escalators: replacing the escalators is the right move, but if that narrows parts of the passageways, new bottlenecks could emerge during peak hours.

 Another open issue is maintenance.
 Much is written about replacements, little about a lasting maintenance regime.
 Who will take over regular inspections in the future?
 How often will escalators and air conditioning be serviced?
 Without binding service-level agreements, relapses are likely in two to three years — the same frustrations many commuters already know.